romankurnovskii/romankurnovskii.github.io/content/ru/docs/90daysofdevops/day21.md

 ---
-title: '#90DaysOfDevOps - The Big Picture: DevOps and Networking - Day 21'
+title: 21 - The Big Picture DevOps and Networking
-published: false
-description: 90DaysOfDevOps - The Big Picture DevOps and Networking
+description: The Big Picture DevOps and Networking
+toc: true
+authors:
-tags: "devops, 90daysofdevops, learning"
+tags: [devops]
-cover_image: null
-canonical_url: null
+categories:
+series:
+date: "2022-05-11"
+lastmod: "2022-05-07"
+featuredImage:
+draft: false
 id: 1048761
 ---

 ## The Big Picture: DevOps and Networking

 Welcome to Day 21!
 We are going to be getting into Networking over the next 7 days, Networking and DevOps is the overarching theme but we will need to get into some of the networking fundamentals as well.